hacid-project/cckg/README.md

 # cckg

-Documentation for the Climate Change Knowledge Graph of the HACID project
+Documentation for the Climate Change Knowledge Graph of the HACID project.